 Although no two accidents, injuries or victims are ever the same, you would do well to retain a lawyer with a record of success managing cases similar to yours.
-At our firm, we handle all types of motor vehicle accidents, including car crashes, drunk driving accidents, truck accidents and motorcycle accidents.
-We handle products liability cases, including auto defects, as well as premises liability and injuries from construction accidents.
-Our attorneys also capably and sensitively manage cases of wrongful death and catastrophic injury.
+At our firm, we handle all types of personal injury claims, including:

 - If a government entity is going to be the defendant, a claimant must provide proper and timely notice of the claim to the entity; generally within 180 days of the injury event.

-If you need legal representation in Oregon for a personal injury case, Harris, Wyatt & Amala, LLC is ready to serve.
+If you need legal representation, we are ready to serve.
 We take great pride in fighting for our clients’ rights.
 Let us be your voice.
-Call us at 971-599-6723 or contact us online to schedule a consultation.
+Call us at 866-364-4872 or contact us online to schedule a free consultation.
 We represent plaintiffs on a contingency basis, so there are no upfront attorney fees.